olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

 3. Replace all occurrences of the language-specific directory name in the ditamap file with a single temporary string.

-   For example, use the string `@language-code@` :
+   For example, use the string `@language-code@`:

    ```xml
    <topicref href="@language-code@/topics/managing-rights.dita"/>
    ```

-   and not :
+   and not:

    ```xml
    <topicref href="en_US/topics/managing-rights.dita"/>
    ```

-4. To generate the target files, you can now :
+4. To generate the target files, you can now:

    a. modify the `default.locale` parameter in the `demo/fo/build.xml` file,
    b. replace the language variable in the ditamap file with the name of the language directory,